Maca Benefits Explored: How This Superfood Enhances Your Well-Being

 Red maca is one of the rarest forms of maca, alongside black, and provides the most antioxidants out of all three variants.
 It also has the highest amount of amino acids.

-Scientific research has shown that a high dose of red maca is beneficial for bone health and preventing post-menopausal bone loss.
-It also helps improve female fertility, libido and prostate function in men.
+Scientific research has found that a high dose of red maca can be beneficial for bone health and preventing post-menopausal bone loss.
+It found that maca may also support female fertility, libido and prostate function in men.

 However interestingly enough, red maca doesn’t seem to be better at increasing sperm motility in men compared to black and yellow variants.